 The first step is to understand what 4IR is.
 A key way of seeing what’s working for others in your industry is to attend networking and learning events.
 For example, on 26 January 2017, I’m hosting a free webinar for manufacturers moving along their 4IR journey.
 There will be an opportunity for discussion and asking questions as well as hearing 4IR success stories from real manufacturers.
 Industry associations, such as EEF, the manufacturers’ organisation, often host factory tours, conferences and member connect events that allow for the exchange of ideas and lessons learned.

-for a free webinar I'm presenting on 26 January 2017 on how manufacturers can start their 4IR journey, complete with practical, real-life examples.
+for a free webinar I'm presenting on 1 March 2017 on how manufacturers can evolve their 4IR journey, complete with practical, real-life examples.

 Once companies have realised the potential benefits of 4IR, it’s now time to start planning a strategy.
 This is typically where my team gets called in.
 We help businesses analyse their current practices and identify areas to improve and optimise.
 This work can involve a variety of issues, including